Treating Alcohol Addiction With Disulfiram

 Medically assisted treatment (MAT) is the use of medication in combination with other types of treatment, such as behavioral therapy or counseling.
 Medically assisted treatment is often offered at inpatient treatment facilities, especially for alcohol detox or detox from other drugs with severe withdrawal symptoms.

 MAT ensures that patients can safely detox from alcohol or drugs without having to worry about severe side effects like seizures or delirium tremens.
 By detoxing under medical supervision, those in treatment can feel safe and secure throughout the recovery process.
-These facilities often use Benzodiazepines, Acamprosate, Naltrexone, and/or Disulfiram to treat an alcohol use disorder.
+These facilities often use Benzodiazepines, Acamprosate, Naltrexone, and/or Disulfiram to treat an AUD.